e-Spirit/firstspirit-module-gradle-plugin/README.md

 ## Extension properties

-The plugin defines the following extension properties in the `fsm` closure:
+The fsmgradleplugin defines the following extension properties in the `fsm` closure:

 Property | Type | Default | Description
 :-------:|:----:|:-------:| -----------